Feneric/Minima/README.rst

 as I'm running out of space.
 The in-game help screen works.
 Saving and loading games works, although it has some unavoidable limitations.
 Background music works.

 A few things don't work.
 You can't win yet.
-Quite a bit of the map is still missing.

 Challenges
 ----------